Richard Billingham discusses his debut feature Ray & Liz, which viscerally recreates some of his own memories growing up in 1970s’ Birmingham.

 RB: Yes, I would, and I plan to.
 But documentary is such a loose term now.
 You could put this into a documentary festival, and they wouldn’t question it.'Documentary is such a loose term now.
 You could put this into a documentary festival, and they wouldn’t question it.'Click To Tweet

-7R: The scenes themselves are really visceral.
+7R: The scenes themselves, the flashbacks, are really visceral.
 You really feel as if you’re in the room, but they’re also structured as memories, things that someone is remembering.
 The way the film deals with memory is really interesting.

 RB: I wanted it to feel like it was from lived experience, as if somebody had seen it or experienced it, so it’s filtered through the body of a person.
-I wanted it to feel real, like you’re real in front of me or this is real.
+I wanted it to feel real, like you’re real in front of me right now.
 Like a presence.
 An awareness of reality.

 When I was a kid, I remember thinking or feeling that when I’m in the room with my parents, and the TV’s on, and I’m listening to them talking in the background, “Do you want a cup of tea? …” Just regular chat… It felt like time was passing outside, but time wasn’t passing inside.
 It felt like time stood still, somehow.'I wanted it to feel like it was from lived experience, as if somebody had seen it or experienced it, so it’s filtered through the body of a person.'Click To Tweet